Browse Articles

 Structural Directive

-Structural directives are used to alter the layout by adding, removing, and replacing elements in DOM.
-Asterisk (*) is used when these directives are used with the HTML elements. *ngIf, *ngFor, *ngSwitch are some commonly used structural directive.
+The directive changes the DOM layout by adding or removing the DOM elements.
+Structural directives are used to alter the layout by adding, removing, and replacing elements in the DOM.
+Asterisk (*) is used when these directives are used with the HTML elements. *ngIf, *ngFor, *ngSwitch are some commonly used structural directives in angular.

 NgIf